 EGYPT

-We’re certainly not in Kansas anymore and Cairo hits you around the head like a sock full of sand.
-It’s big, it’s busy, it’s crazy, and it’s so amazing!
-If you are anything like me, prior to my first time visiting, I was nervous and little worried about what to expect.
-And what I will say is that the welcome I received from so many people in this country was unbelievable, and I can't wait to go back!
+We’re certainly not in Kansas anymore, and Cairo hits you around the head like a sock full of sand.
+It’s big, it’s busy, it’s wild, and it’s so amazing!
+If you are anything like us, you may be nervous and worried about what to expect.
+We will say that the welcome received by so many people in this country has been unbelievable, and we can't wait to return!

 Much of Egypt's ancient history was a mystery until the secrets of ancient Egyptian hieroglyphs were deciphered with the discovery and help of the Rosetta Stone.
 Among the Seven Wonders of the Ancient World, the Great Pyramid of Giza is the only one still standing.

-Did you know: The Egyptians invented the 365-days a year calendar, and Greater Cairo is the largest city in Africa and the Middle East.
-Did you also know Ancient Egyptian pyramids were built as tombs for pharaohs (rulers of Ancient Egypt) and their families.
+Did you know: The Egyptians invented the 365-day-a-year calendar, and Greater Cairo is the largest city in Africa and the Middle East.
+Did you also know that Ancient Egyptian pyramids were built as tombs for pharaohs (rulers of Ancient Egypt) and their families?
 To date, over 130 pyramids have been discovered in Egypt.

-So if you are excited to take that bucket list trip to the land of the pharaohs, but are curious as to what to expect, here are a few travel tips you may find helpful as you start making this dream destination a reality.
+So, if you are excited to take that bucket list trip to the land of the pharaohs but are curious about what to expect, here are a few travel tips you may find helpful as you start making this dream destination a reality.

-What To Pack: Casual, light, comfortable weather clothing for sightseeing throughout most of the year.
+What To Pack: Casual, light, comfortable weather clothing for sightseeing most of the year.
 You can expect summer weather the majority of the time.
-Bring a light jacket or sweater for evenings.
-A hat, sunscreen and sunglasses are always recommended.
+Bring a light jacket or sweater for the evenings.
+A hat, sunscreen, and sunglasses are always recommended.

-Pack a bathing suit if visiting Aswan and Luxor or if taking a Nile Cruise.
+Pack a bathing suit if visiting Aswan and Luxor or taking a Nile Cruise.

-AT ALL TIMES: Modesty in clothing should be observed, wear bathing suits and shorts at the beach or swimming pools only.
-A good rule is to cover your back and shoulders outside of the hotel area.
-Women should cover their arms when visiting mosques.
+AT ALL TIMES: Modesty in clothing should be observed; wear bathing suits and shorts only at the beach or swimming pools.
+A good rule is to cover your back and shoulders outside the hotel area.
+Women should wrap their arms when visiting mosques.
 Bring comfortable walking shoes for sightseeing and walking on desert sand.
-Sunglasses, as well as sun visors, hats and scarves are recommended as protection against the strong sun.
-On a Nile cruise dress is strictly informal, unless mentioned otherwise on your itinerary.
+Sunglasses, sun visors, hats, and scarves are recommended as protection against the intense sun.
+On a Nile cruise, dress is strictly informal unless mentioned otherwise on your itinerary.

-Passport/Visa Requirements: Your passport must have at least 6 months validity remaining beyond your return date.
+Passport/Visa Requirements: Your passport must have at least six months of validity beyond your return date.
 A tourist Visa is also required and can be obtained upon arrival at the airport.
-The cost is $25 USD and must be paid in Cash.
+The cost is USD 25 and must be paid in Cash.

 Electricity: The electricity supply in Egypt is 220/240 volts at 50 cycles.
 You will need a suitable adapter and converter if your appliances cannot handle dual voltage.